Close

 Operational Highlights

-Your Company is the transmission and distribution business arm of the Adani Group, one of India's largest business conglomerates.
-Adani Transmission Limited (ATL) is the country's largest private transmission Company with a cumulative transmission network of Rs 18,795 ckt km and cumulative transformation capacity of Rs 40,001 MVA, out of which Rs14,279 ckt km and Rs 20,765 MVA is operational and Rs 4,516 ckt km and 19.236 MVA is at various stages of construction.
-ATL also operates a distribution business serving about 3 million+ customers in Mumbai.
-With India's energy requirement set to quadruple in coming years, ATL is fully geared to create a strong and reliable power transmission network and work actively towards serving retail customers and achieving 'Power for All' by CY 22.
+Your Company, Adani Transmission Limited (ATL) is in transmission and distribution business.
+ATL is the country's largest private transmission Company, with a presence across 14 states of India and a cumulative transmission network of 19,779 ckm, out of which 15,371 ckm are operational and 4,408 ckm are at various stages of construction.
+ATL also operates distribution business, serving more than 12 million consumers in Mumbai and Mundra SEZ.
+With India's energy requirement set to quadruple in the coming years, ATL is fully geared to create a sustainable and reliable power transmission network and work actively towards serving retail customers and achieving "Power for All.

 Your Company has evolved over the past few years.
-During the year under review, your Company has acquired following four companies which will bolster its pan-India presence, consolidating further its position as the largest private sector transmission Company in India and moving it closer to its goal of 20,000 ckt km of transmission lines by CY 2022.
+During the year under review, your Company has acquired following two companies which will bolster its pan-India presence, consolidating further its position as the largest private sector transmission Company in India and moving it closer to its goal of 30,000 ckt km of transmission lines by 2030.

 Your Company is constantly benchmarking to be the best-in-class and is pursuing focused approach to be world-class integrated utility through development agenda coupled with de-risking of strategic and operational aspects, capital conservation, ensuring high credit quality and forging strategic partnerships for business excellence and high governance standards.
 Your Company is maintaining 24x7 quality power supply despite challenges posed by health and pandemic issues.
 The journey towards robust ESG framework and practicing culture of safety is integral to its pursuit for enhanced long-term value creation for all stakeholders.